oxfordcontrol/Clarabel.rs/README.md

 Check code against no_std

-Bug discovered in the offset_diagonal KKT code in Julia, making me realize the whole thing was fundamentally broken.
-Julia is now fixed - go back to fix in Rust.

 Should KKT solver operate on CompositeCone or Cone?

 I have defined CompositeCone as a core cone type, and use this directly in the default implementation.
 Maybe it should be DefaultCone === CompositeCone in that implementation though.
 It also seems like the functions that populate the WtW block in the CompositeCone are implementation specific.
 If so, these should be pulled out into DefaultCone.
 Note Julia file structure and method names are no longer the same.